K. G. Balakrishnan: Public stances, opinions and views

-Balakrishnan has tried to exempt the Office of the Chief Justice of India from the purview of the Right to Information Act.
+Justice Balakrishnan has tried to exempt the Office of the Chief Justice of India from the purview of the Right to Information Act.
 He ordered the Supreme Court registry to file an appeal before the Supreme Court against the Delhi High Court judgement making the office of the CJI amenable to the RTI act.
 He has also spoken about the need for amending the RTI act in the interests of the right to privacy.

-Justice K. G. Balakrishnan has said "due regard" must be given to the "personal autonomy" of rape victims to decide on whether they should marry the perpetrator or choose to give birth to a child conceived through forced crime.
+Balakrishnan has said "due regard" must be given to the "personal autonomy" of rape victims to decide on whether they should marry the perpetrator or choose to give birth to a child conceived through forced crime.
 Lawyers and women's rights activists have expressed some reservations.

-Justice KG Balakrishnan has stated that pornography sites and hate speeches should be banned from the internet.
+Justice K. G. Balakrishnan has stated that pornography sites and hate speeches should be banned from the internet.
 He also passed a judgment stating that journaling on the web any thing hateful even against a political party is liable for censorship.

 On a visit to Kasaragode as NHRC Chairman initiating suo motu complaint, Balakrishnan felt there had been violations of human rights against the populace by the harmful spraying of the pesticide Endosulfan, and recommended the founding of a super-speciality hospital for the relief of the victims.